Herbert Reiner Jr.

 Herbert Thomas "Tom" Reiner Jr. (September 21, 1916 – December 28, 1999) was an American career diplomat who, while on a posting in India from 1947 to 1949, played a key role in capturing Mahatma Gandhi's assassin, Nathuram Godse.
 Reiner was among those present when Godse fatally shot Gandhi at an evening prayer meeting in New Delhi on January 30, 1948.
 Moments after the shooting, while the attending crowd was still in shock, Reiner rushed forward, grasping Godse by the shoulders and firmly holding him until military and police personnel took him away.
 In the days following, Reiner's action was reported in newspapers around the world.

-Biography
+Early life and career

 Reiner was born in Brattleboro, Vermont, and raised in Lancaster, Massachusetts, attending Leominster High School in Leominster, Massachusetts, and graduating in 1933.
 He received his bachelor's degree from Bates College, and a master's from Clark University.
 He served in the US Navy in World War II as a Sino-American Cooperative Organization (SACO) economic intelligence assistant, (Note: "LCDR Herbert (Tom) Reiner, a former SACO economic intelligence assistant, reported for duty at the U.S. embassy, New Delhi".) and was discharged in 1946 as a Lieutenant Commander.
-He arrived in newly independent India in 1947 as a disbursing and financial officer for the US State Department, (Note: "Mr Reiner, who is 32, went to India in 1947 as a disbursing and financial officer for the American State Department.
-He served in the navy during the war, and was discharged as a Lieutenant Commander".) in the US Embassy in New Delhi, with the rank of vice-consul.
-Reiner moved to Korea in June 1949, and during the Korean War, served as a consul general during the Battle of the Pusan Perimeter; in later years, he served as consul general in Freetown, Sierra Leone, and Johannesburg, South Africa.
-He ended his diplomatic career in Canberra, Australia, and moved to Cape Cod in 1976.
-Reiner died on December 28, 1999, at his home in Cotuit, Massachusetts.